56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 \[ C_D = 0.03 + 0.01343 = 0.04343 \]

-(f) Now the lift and drag are known then the lift-to-drag ratio of the entire aircraft is
+(f) Now the lift and drag are known then, the lift-to-drag ratio of the entire airplane is

 Worked Example #7

-It is desired to estimate the endurance and range of general aviation airplane similar to a Cessna 182 Skylane, the parameters describing this propeller-driven airplane being given in the table below.
+It is desired to estimate the endurance and range of a general aviation airplane similar to a Cessna 182 Skylane; the parameters describing this propeller-driven airplane are given in the table below.

 Wing span b 35.8 ft